Everyone has a plan until they get punched in the mouth.

-I have purchased kids watch for my daughter at AliExpress for the first time in my life.
-After using Amazon for over ten years (of which last five years I have been actively using Amazon for regular shopping), I was quite disappointed by the overall experience.
+I have purchased a kids watch for my daughter at AliExpress for the first time.
+After using Amazon for over ten years, I was quite disappointed by the overall experience.
 Apart from less attractive design (this could be subjective), choosing a product and ordering / paying for it was quite complicated.
 Moreover, I got the impression that the price changed if I started to look for the same product again.
 Partially it could have been due to different currencies.
 At some point, I saw prices in USD, later in GBP, even though the website knew my location.
 Many discounts are offered, especially for first-time buyers, but they are not straightforward and clear.

-The good thing was the prices lower than at Amazon but at the expense of longer delivery (about three weeks vs one day for specific models at Amazon and up to a week for almost all types of kids watches).
+The good thing was that prices were generally lower than at Amazon but at the expense of longer delivery (about three weeks vs one day for specific models at Amazon and up to a week for almost all types of kids' watches).